 Production capacity is around 2.6 million litres and they vary the fermentation time between 65 and 120 hours using two pairs of stills.
 For investors, the attraction here is the rarity of finding any Single Malt from this distillery to drink.
 Diageo has bottled very little and you can find a 12-year with the whisky specialists if you’re lucky.
 Clearly, the Independent Bottlers would like to get hold of more casks of this to satisfy the curiosity of their legions of Malt Enthusiasts around the globe.
 This tells us that there will be a strong exit strategy in place so if the price looks right, it would certainly be a useful addition to any portfolio.

 Every Strathmill Distillery expression we've seen has been aged in Bourbon Casks and the write-ups for the 23-year and 25-year expressions have been very favourable, so it clearly ages well.
 Tasting notes: Expect to find a light, spicy, dry, and peppery style.
 Vanilla and grassy notes also come to the fore.

 Fermentation: Varied 65 to 120 hours

 Recent significant awards: None entered

-To find out more about investing in Strathmill casks, contact The Masters today!
+To find out more about purchasing Strathmill casks, contact The Masters today!